Nov. 15 at Noon-Nov. 17 at noon

 These are not conferences.
 Innovation Design Summit participants will collaborate to design ideas and solutions that can be adopted and accelerated by the Alliance network.
-Presenters and collaborators from the Alliance network, and public and corporate sectors will provide stimulus to inspire and guide work being done onsite.
+Presenters and collaborators from the Alliance network and public and corporate sectors will provide stimulus to inspire and guide work completed onsite.

 Building a 21st-Century Social Sector Workforce

 This time of rapid change is replete with challenges facing nonprofit human services organizations and their ability to hire and retain skilled and knowledgeable staff.
 As organizational budgets shrink, innovative approaches for investing in the social sector workforce is critical.
 Consider just a few of the trends:

 - Long tenured leaders are retiring at a rapid pace

 - Decreased unemployment and growing competition for talent is putting pressure on nonprofits to attract and retain high performers